-8.4 Sociology and Social Anthropology in India
+9.4 Sociology and Social Anthropology in India

 In India sociology has emerged as a child of anthropology during the colonial period.
 In their journey towards maturity as two independent social sciences, the two disciplines appear to be closely linked and overlapping.
 M.N.
 Srinivas and Panini have pointed out that sociology is a relatively young discipline; having centuries old roots, it finally appeared as an important social science to study all societies systematically in the nineteenth century in Europe and America.
 Here, in India, the origin of sociology can be traced back to the days when colonial administrators had undertaken ethnographical studies for gathering information on the life and society of the people in this country.
-Through such studies they had gathered minute details on religion, sect, caste, tribe, region, language and such other things and such ethnographical exercises by the British government officials had inspired the Indian nationalist scholars to delve into both anthropological and sociology can be divided into three distinct phases: 1) covering the period between 1773-1900, 2) 1901-1950 and 3) the post-independence period.
+Through such studies they had gathered minute details on religion, sect, caste, tribe, region, language and such other things and such ethnographical exercises by the British government officials had inspired the Indian nationalist scholars to delve into both anthropological and sociological analyses of the indigenous society.
+The growth of sociology and anthropology can be divided into three distinct phases: 1) covering the period between 1773-1900, 2) 1901-1950 and 3) the post-independence period.